ksqlDB in Confluent Control Center¶

 After creating streams and tables, the resizeable streams and tables pane is

-populated with the defined streams and tables for the application, beyond the
+populated with the defined streams and tables for the cluster, beyond the

 - Streams are indicated with a blue St expandable node:

 - Tables are indicated with a brown Tb expandable node:

 Click a node to view the schema for a stream or table.

 A Search box enables searching for streams and tables.

 Download selected rows of messages in a JSON format.
 You can download messages from the Messages browser in Topics or ksqlDB Editor.

 Run a query in the ksqlDB Editor to activate the message browser area.
 After the messages area is populated with messages, you can select messages for download, whether the query is running or stopped.